Bandit algorithms to emulate human decision making using probabilistic distortions: Linear bandit algorithms

-Algorithm \ref{alg:WOFUL} presents the pseudocode for the proposed algorithm, which follows the general template for linear bandit algorithms (cf. ConfidenceBall in \citep{dani2008stochastic} or OFUL in \citep{abbasi2011improved}), but deviates in the step when an arm is chosen.
-In particular, in any round $m$ of the algorithm, WOFUL uses $\mu_x(\theta)$ as the decision criterion for any arm $x \in \X$ and $\theta \in C_m$, where $\mu_x(\theta)$ is the weight-distorted value that is defined in \eqref{eq:cpt-lb} and $C_m$ is the confidence ellipsoid that is specified in Algorithm \ref{alg:WOFUL}.
-This is unlike regular linear bandit algorithms, which use $x\tr\theta$ as the cost for any arm $x \in \X$ and $\theta \in C_m$.
+In Algorithm \ref{alg:WOFUL}, we present a pseudocode of the W-OFUL algorithm for solving the problem described in Section \ref{sec:model-linear-regret}.
+Algorithm \ref{alg:WOFUL} follows the general template for linear bandit algorithms (cf. ConfidenceBall in \cite{dani2008stochastic} or OFUL in \cite{abbasi2011improved}), but deviates in the step in which an arm is chosen.
+Let $C_m$ be the confidence ellipsoid that is specified in Algorithm \ref{alg:WOFUL}, and $\mu_x(\theta)$ be the weight-distorted value defined in \eqref{eq:cpt-lb} for any arm $x \in \X$ and $\theta \in C_m$.
+It is worth noting that, in any round $m$ of the algorithm, the W-OFUL uses $\mu_x(\theta)$ as the decision criterion, whereas regular linear bandit algorithms use $x\tr\theta$.
 Note that the ``in-parameter'' or arm-dependent noise model \eqref{eq:linban-depnoise} also necessitates modifying the standard confidence ellipsoid construction of \cite{abbasi2011improved} by rescaling with the arm size (the $A_m$ and $b_m$ variables in Algorithm \ref{alg:WOFUL}).
-For a positive semidefinite matrix $M$ and a vector $x$, we use the notation $\norm{x}_M = \sqrt{x\tr M x}$ to denote the Euclidean norm of $x$ weighted by $M$. \algblock{UCBcompute}{EndUCBcompute} \algnewcommand\algorithmicUCBcompute{\textbf{\em Confidence set computation}} \algnewcommand\algorithmicendUCBcompute{} \algrenewtext{UCBcompute}[1]{\algorithmicUCBcompute\ #1} \algrenewtext{EndUCBcompute}{\algorithmicendUCBcompute}
+For a positive semidefinite matrix $P$ and a vector $x$, we use the notation $\norm{x}_P = \sqrt{x\tr P x}$ to denote the Euclidean norm of $x$ weighted by $P$.